Tilto66/Steam-token-grabber/README.md

-# Steam-token-graber
+# Steam "token-graber"
-A steam token graber in python with ftp server
+A steam token wich can be use to stole steam token/account.
+To understand how real hackers do that you need to hunderstand how they work.

 > [!WARNING]
 > With great power comes great responsibility, this repo is for educational purposes only.